berdebotond/bankable_technical_test/README.md

 ## How to Test

+### Unit tests

 This project uses Go's built-in testing framework.
 You can run the tests by navigating to the root directory of the project and running `go test ./...`

+### E2E integartion test

+This project has an inplemented end 2 end integartion test, You can run the test by navigating to the root directory of the project and running `go run test/e2e_client_flow.go`
 Please ensure you have a PostgreSQL database running and the connection details in `config.json` are correct, as the tests may interact with the database.

 ## Docker